stoyb/SportSee/README.md

 ## 3.2 Steps :

-Same as the thing as to run the application with the mocked data but add to this the following steps.
+Same things as running the application with the mocked data(except the last step "Change the value of isAPI) however, add to this the following steps.

 ## `git clone https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git`
 to clone the backend repository